HelmholtzAI-Consultants-Munich/MLEE/README.md

 Before setting up the project, ensure you have the following installed:

+- Code editor.
+If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)** which can be downloaded here: https://code.visualstudio.com/
 - **Git** for cloning the repository.
 - **Conda** (Miniconda recommended, Anaconda also supported).
 We recommend using **Conda 23.10 or newer**, as newer versions include the `libmamba` dependency solver, which can significantly reduce environment creation time.

-#### Recommended development environment (optional)

-If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)** for local development.

-Download VS Code from: https://code.visualstudio.com/

-If you do not have Git or Conda installed, follow the installation instructions in the next section.
+If you do not have Git or Conda installed, follow the installation instructions in the next section (3.2.2).

 ### 3.2 Installation